 Even if you’re not as cowardly as I am, you’re still likely to sit for longer periods of time if you book a window seat.

 With an aisle seat, you can go to the bathroom at your leisure, get up to stretch your legs on occasion, and grab some water from the galley whenever you’d like.
-All these things are essential for your physical and mental health during the flight.
+All these things are essential to stay healthy on your next flight.

 “But Pam,” you’re saying, “What about annoying seatmates who are constantly asking me to let them out?